 The underarm and chest area have a high concentration of lymph nodes.
 Lymph is a thin fluid that circulates throughout the body carrying waste materials.
 It passes through the lymph nodes which act as filters to remove bacteria, toxins and waste materials from your body.
-Stimulating these areas with dry brushing and massage promote detoxification and prevent blockages.
+Stimulating these areas with dry brushing and breast massage promotes detoxification and prevents blockages.

 When we wear a bra, lymph doesn't drain effectively from the breast.
 Dry brushing and breast massage drain the stagnant lymph fluid, stimulate fresh blood supply and reduce lymph build-up.
-Breast massage reduces hormonal breast tenderness and swelling and is an effective preventative care measure to notice any changes in the health of your breast.
+Breast massage reduces hormonal breast tenderness and swelling.
+Learning how to breast massage is an effective preventative care measure to notice any changes in the health of your breast.

-Although there is no wrong way to massage your breasts, here are three important tips to consider for optimum benefits:
+Although there is no wrong way to massage your breasts, here are four important tips to consider for optimum health benefits:

 1. When dry brushing, always use a natural bristle brush and on dry skin, before showering.
 Brush your breasts gently towards your armpit.

-2. Apply 1-2 drops of Breast Massage Oil, formulated with breast-friendly oils onto each hand and place your hands under the breasts.
-Massage inward and upward in a circular motion, slowly covering the entire chest.
+2. When breast massaging, apply 1-2 drops of Breast Massage Oil, formulated with breast-friendly oils onto each hand and place your hands under the breasts.
+Massage inward and upward in a circular motion, slowly covering the entire chest to promote lymphatic drainage and reduce the chance of breast cancer.
 Use this time to become familiar with how your breasts feel.

 This massage can be done daily and remember to go bra-less as much as possible to help support proper lymphatic flow.

 At Oresta, we offer a variety of body oils so you can get breast massaging today.
 Try our Jao Goe Body Oil or our Eminence Apricot Body Oil to nourish and hydrate your skin while receiving all the benefits of breast massage.